ivanarasch/SourceSeparation/README.md

 Future work could explore effects on other stems.

 The method used each effect in separate loops manually, which works, but is repetitive, harder to maintain, and less flexible.
 Future work could explore modular effect chains or object-oriented classes to reduce duplication and improve flexibility.
+Refer to DataSynthesis.ipynb for all code used in this process.

 ## 7. Presentation of evaluation metrics